Hatsunespica/xdsl-smt/README.md

 And expect no output.

+**N.B.** Same as above, one of our testers saw a diff due to trailing whitespace.
+Re-run with `diff -Z` if this happens to you.

 ### Synthesizing One Off Transformers

 To generate a single transformers for a single concrete operations in a single domain,